ahmaadfaauzn2/JWTify/README.md

-# HomeTest Java Program
+# JWTify

 A Spring Boot application using PostgreSQL for database management.
-This project provides a home test for java programmer.
+This project just for learning JWT.

 ## Tech Stack